Understanding Forced Narrative Subtitles

-Example: Subtitles set to “Off”, but FN subtitle still displays when Lost character speaks Korean.
+Example: Subtitles set to “Off”, but FN subtitle still displays when this Warrior Nun character speaks Italian.

 2. Translation of original language location/person IDs, dates or other labels (e.g. “White House, December 10”).
 As a creative element, these text graphics are usually burned into image and are therefore represented as FN’s in foreign languages only.
 The screenshot below illustrates a graphic location ID (Manitowoc County, Wisconsin) in English with the Spanish FN subtitle translation (Condado De Manitowoc, Wisconsin).

 3. Communication that would not otherwise be commonly understood (e.g. sign language, a subtitled dog, Klingons).

 Example: English and Spanish FN subtitles are used clarify sign language.
 (Note: In contrast to the FN text overlay, the middle third is a creative graphic element and is therefore burned into picture).

 Example: English FN subtitle coverage of Klingon dialogue